HiRQA: Hierarchical Ranking and Quality Alignment for Opinion-Unaware Image Quality Assessment: Experimental Results, Analyses, and Discussion

-We validate the effectiveness of the proposed {HiRQA} framework through a comprehensive set of experiments; our evaluation plan involves the following: \begin{enumerate}[label={\arabic*}),nolistsep,leftmargin=*] \item \textbf{Zero-shot benchmark evaluation.} We assess how well HiRQA correlates with human visual perception by evaluating it on standard IQA benchmarks.
+We validate the effectiveness of the {HiRQA} framework through a comprehensive set of experiments; our evaluation plan involves the following: \begin{enumerate}[label={$\arabic*$.},nolistsep,leftmargin=*] \item \textbf{Zero-shot benchmark evaluation.} We assess how well HiRQA correlates with human visual perception by evaluating it on standard IQA benchmarks.
 We conduct experiments across eight datasets: LIVE~\cite{sheikh2006statistical}, CSIQ~\cite{larson2010most}, TID2013~\cite{ponomarenko2015image}, Kadid10k~\cite{lin2019kadid}, LIVE Challenge~\cite{ghadiyaram2015massive}, Koniq10k~\cite{hosu2020koniq}, LIVE-FB~\cite{ying2020patches}, and SPAQ~\cite{fang2020cvpr}.
 We use the standard metrics~\cite{wang2004image,zhai2020perceptual}: Spearman’s rank order correlation coefficient (SROCC) and Pearson’s linear correlation coefficient (PLCC) to evaluate the correlation between the predicted and ground truth scores.
-PLCC is defined as

-where $N$ is the number of distorted images, $\hat{q}_i$ is the predicted scores, $q_i$ is the true scores; $\Bar{\hat{q}}$ and $\Bar{q}$ are the corresponding means.
-Besides, SROCC is defined as:

-where $d_i$ is the pairwise differences between ${q}_i$ and $\hat{q}_i$. \item \textbf{Ablation study.} We perform experiments to analyze the contributions of individual loss terms and evaluate our proposed ranking loss for IQA learning. \item \textbf{Feature visualization.} We use t-SNE to visualize the learned feature embeddings of HiRQA, offering insights into the perceptual structure captured by the model and the quality-aware clustering behavior. \item \textbf{Generalization performance.} To assess the robustness of HiRQA to out-of-distribution distortions, we evaluate its performance on enhancement datasets~\cite{dai2022flare7k,Chen2018Retinex,I-HAZE_2018,nah2017deep} using a density separation criterion~\cite{ramesh2025dgiqadepthguidedfeatureattention}. \end{enumerate}
+PLCC is defined as where $N$ is the number of distorted images, $\hat{q}_i$ is the predicted scores, $q_i$ is the true scores; $\Bar{\hat{q}}$ and $\Bar{q}$ are the corresponding means.
+Besides, SROCC is defined as: where $d_i$ is the pairwise differences between ${q}_i$ and $\hat{q}_i$. \item \textbf{Ablation study.} We perform experiments to analyze the contributions of individual loss terms and evaluate our proposed ranking loss for IQA learning. \item \textbf{Feature visualization.} We use t-SNE to visualize the learned feature embeddings of HiRQA, offering insights into the perceptual structure captured by the model and the quality-aware clustering behavior. \item \textbf{Generalization performance.} To assess the robustness to out-of-distribution distortions, we evaluate its performance on enhancement datasets~\cite{dai2022flare7k,Chen2018Retinex,I-HAZE_2018,nah2017deep} using a density separation criterion~\cite{ramesh2025dgiqadepthguidedfeatureattention} in the supplementary materials. \end{enumerate}